 One of the excuses adults use for rejecting Christianity is that there are hypocrites in the Church.
 Their reasoning goes something like this; if people who go to Church arenít acting as they should it obviously isnít doing them any good so why should I go?
 And by derivation; why should I follow the teachings of Jesus Christ?

-Imagine that you live in a town where everyone is a bit out of shape.
+Let me illustrate my point.
+Suppose you lived in a town where everyone is a bit out of shape.
 To be more specific everyone could stand to lose a little weight.
 The townís leaders decide to research the problem.
 What they find is that if you cut back on your fat and sugar intake you can lose weight.
 This of course leads to a healthier and happier life.
 They present their findings to the townspeople.
 Some want no part of it because they donít want anyone interfering in their lives.
-And of course that is their right.
+And of course, that is their right.
 But others are enthusiastic about adopting the plan.

 Those who were in favor of the plan form a little club.
 They even opened up a store, a store that only sold the healthier foods.
 The citizen who was most knowledgeable about the diet was charged with running the store.
 Guest speakers would occasionally be brought in to further the peopleís education on proper nutrition.
 Everyone was happy and the thinking was that their problems had been solved.
 This new system, as simple as it was to understand, was not without its challenges.
 And that is because eating the unhealthy foods was enjoyable.
 No one forgot what strawberry ice cream covered with hot fudge tasted like.
 But everyone in the group seemed positive and the new enterprise got off to a good start.

 It was soon discovered that some of the people in the club had been cheating.
 One lady was caught raiding a secret stash of chocolate.
 A man was found gorging himself on cheesecake.
 The most disturbing violation was the discovery that the man who ran the clubís store was secretly eating a pound of bacon and a dozen jelly donuts for breakfast every morning.
 The diet hypocrites began to put on weight.
 When the non-club members saw this some of them assumed the new diet was a waste of time.
-Others knew better but they jumped at the chance to use the situation as an excuse to not even try the new diet.
+Others who had been struggling with the diet used this as an excuse to cheat or in some cases to quit the club altogether.

 Because we are all fallen creatures we all sin to some degree.
 As the saying goes, nobody is perfect.
 Some will object to being classified as fallen creatures.
 But if youíre not perfect it means there is something wrong with you.
 A true follower of Christ admits that he is a sinner and seeks the help of his God in putting to death the sin that is in him.
 He may struggle and fall but He always gets up and reaches for the hand of God.
 These are not hypocrites.
-A hypocrite is one who embraces his sin and tries to justify it with empty words.
+A hypocrite is one who embraces his sin privately but portrays himself publicly as a faithful Christian.

 The Church is not a society of perfect people.
-It never has been and it never will be.
+It never has been, and it never will be.
 The Church is a spiritual hospital for sinners.
 And like any hospital you have minor cases and major cases.
 You also have some patients who accept and some who refuse treatment.
 But the bottom line is that we all need the treatment.
 Is your church full of hypocrites?
-Find another church if you have to.
+Find another church if you must.
 But donít leave Jesus because of Judas.